Cleft Care

 Connect & Next Steps

-Supporting individuals and families affected by cleft conditions requires collaboration—across medical, psychological, and educational settings.
+Supporting individuals and families affected by cleft conditions requires collaboration… across medical, psychological, and educational settings.
 Whether you’re seeking guidance about learning and attention, emotional support, or resources for navigating school and daily life, we can help connect you with trusted professionals and community programs.
+Reach out to learn more.